yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 ### 1. Build or download a FreeBSD image

 To get started, you can download an image from the [FreeBSD Snapshot](https://download.freebsd.org/ftp/snapshots/ISO-IMAGES/) site with filename labeled as BeagleBone.
-In this case we download:
+In this case, we download:

 ```
 FreeBSD-12.0-CURRENT-arm-armv6-BEAGLEBONE-20170519-r318502.img.xz